 - Seizures including those that are characteristic of epilepsy, intractable pain, or persistent muscle spasms including those that are characteristic of multiple sclerosis

 Applying for a Medical Marijuana Card in Wyoming

 After your provider recommends medical marijuana, you need to apply with the state of Wyoming’s Liquor Division.
 More than likely, you will be charged an additional fee when you apply for your medical marijuana card.
 It must be renewed each year, and it expires a year from the day when it was issued to you.

 The Liquor Division will then approve or deny your application.
 Most states issue denials mainly based on technical errors, like an invalid address or social security number.
 It’s unclear how Wyoming will handle denials, so keep an eye on the Liquor Division’s announcements if The Wyoming Cannabis Patient Act is passed.

 Book an Appointment with Heally

-Our online physicians will be ready to serve Wyoming when the time comes.
-For now, book an appointment online with one of our holistic doctors to discuss other holistic options until you can get a medical marijuana card.
+Online physicians will be ready to serve Wyoming when the time comes.
+For now, book an appointment online with a holistic providers to discuss other holistic options until you can get a medical marijuana card.